 - Talk to your grocer or supplier and find out how the animals were actually raised.
 Don’t just depend on the label.

-But avoid chicken livers completely as these are very high in purines, as is all offal meat.
+Avoid chicken livers completely as these are very high in purines, as is all offal meat.

 Whilst chicken can be eaten in moderation if you’ve got gout, it’s the additives and accompaniments that can pile on more purines as well as fat and salt.
 So care must be taken when preparing your chicken dish.